Sisoodiya/Building-a-Simple-Chatbot-in-Python-using-NLTK/Project.md

 # Chatbot Project

-This project implements a simple chatbot named Cortana using Python.
+This project implements a simple chatbot named cortana_ka_ex using Python.
 The chatbot can respond to user queries about chatbots and engage in basic conversation.

 ## Features

-- **Greeting Responses**: Cortana can recognize and respond to greetings.
+- **Greeting Responses**: cortana_ka_ex can recognize and respond to greetings.
-- **Query Responses**: Cortana uses TF-IDF vectorization and cosine similarity to generate responses to user queries based on a provided text corpus.
+- **Query Responses**: cortana_ka_ex uses TF-IDF vectorization and cosine similarity to generate responses to user queries based on a provided text corpus.
 - **Interactive Chat Loop**: The chatbot runs in a loop, allowing continuous interaction until the user types "Bye".

 ## Libraries Used